freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/build-a-personal-portfolio-webpage-project/build-a-personal-portfolio-webpage.md

 1. Your portfolio should have a welcome section with an `id` of `welcome-section`
 1. The welcome section should have an `h1` element that contains text
 1. Your portfolio should have a projects section with an `id` of `projects`
-1. The projects section should contain at least one element with a `class` of `project-tile` to hold a project
+1. The projects section should contain at least one element with a `class` of `project-title` to hold a project
 1. The projects section should contain at least one link to a project
 1. Your portfolio should have a navbar with an id of `navbar`
 1. The navbar should contain at least one link that you can click on to navigate to different sections of the page